fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - NO NEW READING, just your weekly reflection as explained below.

 {% include alert.html class='danger' title='Weekly Reflection' text="
 For your weekly reflection this week, we're going to do a kind of a Final Course Reflection Warm-up.
 Reflecting on what we've done in the course so far, how well does Wednesday's reading establish/outline a productive future for understanding the relationship between nutrition, diet, and health?
-Does it use history effectively?
-What kinds of things have we considered that don't appear in the article?
-The more readings you can tie in from the course now, the easier and better your final will be.
+What is the (implied) role of science?
+We've obviously covered a lot more history than is in (or may be appropriate for) for an article like this.
+Are there ISSUES (not necessarily specific historic "facts") that the article should have engaged with?
+The more readings you can review and try to tie in from the entire, the easier and better your final will be.
 "%}